phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public :doc:`Phalcon\\Db\\RawValue <Phalcon_Db_RawValue>`  **getDefaultIdValue** ()

-Return the default identity value to insert in an identity column
+Returns the default identity value to be inserted in an identity column

 .. code-block:: php